 unless these are given by the Parent Council / Parent Forum.

-The Annual General Meeting (AGM) shall be held in the first term each year.
+The Annual General Meeting (AGM) shall be held in the finalterm each year.
 Notice

 calling the meeting shall be sent to the Parent Forum at least two weeks in advance.